Youth Conservation Camp

-Each summer, students ages 8-13 years old throughout Southern Colorado sign up for 3 days at conservation camp at Beaver Creek campground in the beautiful Rio Grande National Forest.
+Students ages 8-12 years old are encouraged to sign up for 3 days at conservation camp at Beaver Creek in the beautiful Rio Grande National Forest.
 They have the choice of 5 subject areas; Soil & Water, Range, Forestry, Wildlife, or obtaining their hunters’ safety certification.
 By working with our partners from the Rio Grande Watershed Association of Conservation Districts, United States Forest Service, Colorado Parks & Wildlife and many others, we are able to offer a camp that provides these youth an opportunity to get outside and experience natural resources up close.
 Because of our professional partnerships, kids are also able to receive expert knowledge and get to know the many career avenues available to them in the future.
 We encourage you to go ahead and register your child to reserve their spot!

 Hunter Safety – *We are still waiting on instructor availability.
 Should this course not be available as a certification, campers will have the option to choose another track or participate in Land Stewardship outdoor activities which correlate with the CPW curriculum.
 Includes classroom instruction and firing range practice.
 Participants will need to complete the online portion before coming to camp for the field section and final test.
 Upon successfully passing all exams participants will earn a Colorado Hunter Safety card.
 Participants must be 10 or older.

 Mud Buds (formerly Soil & Water) – Participants will learn about the importance of soil and water in our natural environment – field exercises include: water games, plant identification and the river trailer.
 Recommended for first time campers.

 Forestry – Principles of forest management, tree growth, fire, responsible use of public lands, along with fun activities for outdoor learning.